Village of the Damned (1960 film): Plot

 The Midwich children begin to exhibit the power to read minds and to force people to do things against their will.
 There have been a number of villagers' deaths since the children were born, many of which are considered unusual, and some citizens believe the children are responsible.
 This is confirmed when the children are seen killing a man—who had accidentally hit one of them with his car—by making him crash into a wall, and again when they force his suspicious brother to shoot himself.

 The children move to a separate school building where they will learn and live.
 While the children continue to exert their will, Bernard informs Zellaby that the Soviet government has wiped out its country's population of children by firing a nuclear shell at the Russian village where they lived (a prior attempt to remove them with soldiers ended in disaster).
 The villagers were also killed as no warning had been given to deprive the children of knowledge of the attack.
 A group of Midwich men form an angry mob and march to the school, only for the children to force one of them to burn himself to death.
 Bernard confronts the children, who say that nothing can stop them and use their power to send him into shock.

-When Bernard recovers, Zellaby sends him and Bernard's wife Anthea on a road trip to London.
+When Bernard recovers, Zellaby sends him and his sister, Zellaby's wife Anthea, on a road trip to London.
 Zellaby then takes a hidden time-bomb to a session with the children and tries to block their awareness of the device by visualizing a brick wall.
 The children scan Zellaby's mind, eventually breaking down his mental wall and discovering the truth seconds before the bomb detonates, consuming the building in flames and killing everyone in the school, including Zellaby.